CruceGameDevel/CruceGame/docs/game-rules_en.md

 * IX, 0 card points
 * X, 10 card points
 * ACE, 11 card points
-* Bid points - Choose by player at the start of every round
+* Bid points - Chosen by player at the start of every round
-* Score points - Tells the current score point of player, (Game Points - Score Points) tells how much more Score points required to win the game.
+* Score points - Tells the current score point of player, (Game Points - Score Points) tells how much more Score points are required to win the game.
-* Game points - Choose by player to win the game
+* Game points - Chosen by player to win the game

 There are also some card combinations that may bring bonus points.
 If a player